 A selected bibliography of interviews, articles, and essays about Swamp Thing.
 The Overview section is arranged alphabetically by author and contains references that give a broad insight into the themes and characters of the series.
 After that, the references are arranged chronologically by subject so as to allow the reader to explore the articles as they progress through the series without encountering too many spoilers.

 I have recently begun using Zotero to organise my bibliographic references, which finally offers all of the functionality I was looking for in a reference management system.
 From the Seeds & Leaves group page, you can find more data for the references below and create a citation in your preferred reference style.
 You can also filter the list of articles by combinations of tags.

 Adana, Francisco Sáez de.
 “The Confrontation between The Classic and the Modern Gothic in the Swamp Thing by Len Wein and Alan Moore.”
-On the Edge of the Panel: Essays in Comics Criticism.
-Ed.
-Julio Cañero and Esther Claudio.
-Newcastle upon Tyne: Cambridge Scholars, 2015.
-206–219.
-Print.
+On the Edge of the Panel: Essays in Comics Criticism, edited by Julio Cañero and Esther Claudio, Cambridge Scholars, 2015, pp. 206–19.